 But when done right, these limited life entities make the design feel more like an organic interaction.
 The storytelling flows and the contents of the page become warm invitations to further exploration.

 This is a simple design about Halloween with the intent to capture some of the fun and craziness.

 Scroll animations can be applied to images, buttons, text boxes and video elements.
 You enable animations via a check box in the style tab.
 This will expose two drop down menus, one to select the animation and the other to choose the direction and type of movement.
 The last choice on the first menu, other, exposes a list of unconventional animations, which could work with Halloween.
-Below animation style choice are timing, distance and repetition controls.
+Below animation style choice are timing, repetition and distance controls.

 Despite this being less restrictive than, say, a corporate design, we still need to be careful about the animations we choose.
-Our moving elements: a slab, a ghost dog, a bike decoration, three little ghosts and a pumpkin that looks like its being held by Wednesday Adams.
+Our moving elements: a slab, a ghost dog, a bike decoration, three little ghosts and a pumpkin that looks like its being held by Wednesday Addams.

 After some experimentation we end up with these choices:

 The ending result:

 As for a more regular example of the animations, in this design the delay function is used to create a linear discovery and exploration theme, while also communicating the services of the advertised company: